ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 ---
-linkTitle: "ADK Llamaindex"
+linkTitle: "Agentic Llamaindex with RAG"
-title: "Building a Movie Recommendation RAG with ADK LlamaIndex on GKE"
+title: "Building a Movie Recommendation RAG with Agentic LlamaIndex on GKE"
-description: "This tutorial guides you through creating a movie recommendation Retrieval-Augmented Generation (RAG) system using LlamaIndex with the ADK and deploying it on Google Kubernetes Engine (GKE)."
+description: "This tutorial guides you through creating a movie recommendation Retrieval-Augmented Generation (RAG) system using Agentic LlamaIndex and deploying it on Google Kubernetes Engine (GKE)."
 weight: 30
 type: docs
 owner: